juliendef/aws-jdbc-wrapper-wildfly-spring-poc/README.md

               │       │   └───aws-advanced-jdbc-wrapper.jar
 ```

 Then, create a datasource in Wildfly.
-Example:
+For that, you've to open CLI `./wildfly/bin/jboss-cli.sh -c` and copy/paste the following (with your adaptions):

 ```bash
 /subsystem=datasources/jdbc-driver=aws-wrapper:add(driver-module-name=software.amazon.jdbc,driver-name=aws-wrapper,driver-class-name=software.amazon.jdbc.Driver)